slatedocs/slate/source/index.html.md

 phone_number | String | Phone Number of Buyer
 note | String | (Optional) This is note from the Buyer result | String | Payment Status of Buyer.
-Can be either "success" or "failed"
+Can be either "success" or "failed" sender_bank | String | Bank code used by buyer to do payment